ValyrianTech/HexGlobe/design_document.md

 - Added comprehensive logging to backend API endpoints
 - Fixed tile data persistence with proper JSON serialization
 - Implemented click navigation between hexagons
+- Added grid endpoint to return a 2D grid of H3 indexes centered around a specified tile
+- Updated frontend to use the grid endpoint for accurate hexagon positioning

 ### 6.2 In Progress
 - Enhancing error handling for API failures